Receive my free lessons in your mailbox

-Language apps praise you constantly: for responding correctly several times in a row, for completing a chunk of the day’s lesson, for learning from your mistakes.
+Language apps praise you constantly: for responding several times correctly in a row, for completing a chunk of the day’s lesson, and for learning from your mistakes.

 Language apps keep you apprised of your progress via various point schemes and use email and phone notifications to nudge you to keep your routine going.

-You became rich in worthless points and cherish them.
+You became rich in worthless points and cherished them.

 However, you only have a feeling of progress.
 In fact, even if you’re learning anything, it’s not useful material for conversation in real-world situations.